-INEC releases 7-step voting procedure - Vanguard News Nigeria
+INEC releases 7-step Voting Procedure - Vanguard News Nigeria

 By Omeiza Ajayi

-The procedure which was posted on its website lists the steps as follows and they are not substantially different from those used in recently conducted isolated or off-season elections.
+The procedure, which was posted on its website, lists the steps as follows and they are not substantially different from those used in recently conducted elections.

 The steps as stated by INEC are: